shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 To add an absolute discount you can use the `discount()` function, but you have to define a [price definition](#price-definitions) beforehand.
 The first argument is the `id` of the line-item you can use that `id`, e.g. to check if the discount was already added to cart.
-The fourth parameter is the label of the discount, you can either use a hard coded string label, but it is also supported to use a [storefront snippet-key](../../plugins/storefront/add-translations.md) here.
+The fourth parameter is the label of the discount, you can either use a hard coded string label, or use the `|trans` filter to use a storefront snippet as the label.

 Note that you should check if your discount was already added, as your script may run multiple times.